How to Plant and Grow a Rye Cover Crop

 Contents

-Let’s talk about the cover cropping definition and why you should incorporate rye into your garden, no matter how small it may be.
+Let’s talk about cover cropping and why you should incorporate rye into your garden, no matter how small it may be.

 What Are Cover Crops?

 Cover crops are another way you can “work smarter, not harder” in the garden.
-They’re planted in areas that you’re not currently growing crops to protect the soil surface from erosion.
-Many people use cover crop seed to rejuvenate soil after having been used for a while.
+They’re planted in areas where you’re not currently growing crops to protect the soil surface from erosion.
+Many gardeners use cover crop seed to rejuvenate soil after it has been used for a while.

-On a large scale, farmers will cover entire fields in cover crops to prevent the wind from blowing away all the soil or snow, causing the ground to freeze and compact.
-This method is often used with crop rotation, before planting corn or some other cash crop.
-While you’re not using one space for what you usually grow, you can grow a cover crop instead so it will be full of nutrients the next time you use it.
+On a large scale, farmers cover entire fields in cover crops to prevent wind from blowing away soil or snow, which would cause the ground to freeze and compact.
+This method often pairs with crop rotation before planting corn or another cash crop.
+While you’re not using one space for what you usually grow, you can grow a cover crop instead so the soil will be full of nutrients the next time you use it.

 On a smaller scale, you can plant cover crops for raised beds, similar to how farmers handle their fields.
 You can also plant cover crops between rows of vegetables or fruits to suppress weeds.